DataFire/Integrations/integrations/generated/google_gamesconfiguration/README.md

 ## Definitions

 ### AchievementConfiguration
-* AchievementConfiguration `object`: This is a JSON template for an achievement configuration resource.
+* AchievementConfiguration `object`: An achievement configuration resource.
-  * achievementType `string`: The type of the achievement.
+  * achievementType `string` (values: ACHIEVEMENT_TYPE_UNSPECIFIED, STANDARD, INCREMENTAL): The type of the achievement.
   * draft [AchievementConfigurationDetail](#achievementconfigurationdetail)
   * id `string`: The ID of the achievement.
-  * initialState `string`: The initial state of the achievement.
+  * initialState `string` (values: INITIAL_STATE_UNSPECIFIED, HIDDEN, REVEALED): The initial state of the achievement.
   * kind `string`: Uniquely identifies the type of this resource.
-Value is always the fixed string gamesConfiguration#achievementConfiguration.
+Value is always the fixed string `gamesConfiguration#achievementConfiguration`.
   * published [AchievementConfigurationDetail](#achievementconfigurationdetail)
   * stepsToUnlock `integer`: Steps to unlock.
 Only applicable to incremental achievements.
   * token `string`: The token for this resource.

 ### AchievementConfigurationDetail
-* AchievementConfigurationDetail `object`: This is a JSON template for an achievement configuration detail.
+* AchievementConfigurationDetail `object`: An achievement configuration detail.
   * description [LocalizedStringBundle](#localizedstringbundle)
   * iconUrl `string`: The icon url of this achievement.
 Writes to this field are ignored.
   * kind `string`: Uniquely identifies the type of this resource.
-Value is always the fixed string gamesConfiguration#achievementConfigurationDetail.
+Value is always the fixed string `gamesConfiguration#achievementConfigurationDetail`.
   * name [LocalizedStringBundle](#localizedstringbundle)
   * pointValue `integer`: Point value for the achievement.
   * sortRank `integer`: The sort rank of this achievement.
 Writes to this field are ignored.

 ### AchievementConfigurationListResponse
-* AchievementConfigurationListResponse `object`: This is a JSON template for a ListConfigurations response.
+* AchievementConfigurationListResponse `object`: A ListConfigurations response.
   * items `array`: The achievement configurations.
     * items [AchievementConfiguration](#achievementconfiguration)
   * kind `string`: Uniquely identifies the type of this resource.
-Value is always the fixed string games#achievementConfigurationListResponse.
+Value is always the fixed string `gamesConfiguration#achievementConfigurationListResponse`.
   * nextPageToken `string`: The pagination token for the next page of results.

 ### GamesNumberAffixConfiguration
-* GamesNumberAffixConfiguration `object`: This is a JSON template for a number affix resource.
+* GamesNumberAffixConfiguration `object`: A number affix resource.
   * few [LocalizedStringBundle](#localizedstringbundle)
   * many [LocalizedStringBundle](#localizedstringbundle)
   * one [LocalizedStringBundle](#localizedstringbundle)